 UN News reports that the international community is taking action to mitigate these impacts, especially following the meeting in Oslo, Norway, at the First Update Conference on the Political Declaration on the Use of Explosive Weapons in Populated Areas, adopted in Dublin in November 2022.

-85 countries, with signatory states committing to take steps to prevent significant harm.
+To date, it has been endorsed by 85 countries, with signatory states committing to take steps to prevent significant harm.

-protect children, their families and communities from armed conflict.
+This instrument provides an opportunity to better protect children, their families and communities from armed conflict.